scenerystack/community/docs/reference/api/scenery-phet/KeyNode.md

 # KeyNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/KeyNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/KeyNode.ts) for the most up-to-date information.

 ## Overview

 KeyNode looks like a keyboard key.
 It has a shadow rectangle under the key icon, with a slight offset so that it